ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

 alt: "111"
 poem: |-
   Forever young, as trees go
-  a great age we shall never know
+  a great age we shall never know.
-  Forever young, we will stay
-  Dancing our years away.

   Supple limbs touch the ground
   Swing and sway, sweep around